esnext/esnext.github.io/_posts/2014-08-02-under-the-hood-what-is-an-ast.markdown

 ---
 layout: post
-title:  "What is an AST?"
+title:  "Under the Hood: What is an AST?"
 date:   2014-08-02 16:40:05
 categories: [ast, esprima]
 ---